anthonycaccese/es-theme-tft/README.md

-# CRT-TFT, an EmulationStation theme made for small screens
+# TFT, an EmulationStation theme made for small screens

 This is very much a work in progress =)